Traveling with COPD

 - Drink plenty of water.

 - Ask to be moved to another seat if you are near someone who is coughing or sneezing.

 - Consider wearing a mask.
 This will act as a barrier against airborne droplets.

 - Take prescribed antibiotics with you.
 This will allow you to quickly treat any infection and may keep you from getting much sicker.

 - Wash your hands often and carry hand sanitizer.

 Train travel can be an easy-to-use option.
 If you use supplemental oxygen, it does require most of the same planning ahead as when traveling by plane.
 As with any other travel, you should discuss your oxygen needs with your health care provider and your oxygen supplier.

-You can bring your own oxygen equipment on the train without an additional charge.
-It must weigh less than 75 pounds.
-Oxygen concentrators must be able to run on battery power for up to 12 hours.
+You can often bring your own oxygen equipment on the train without an additional charge.
+Train companies have weight limits for oxygen equipment.
+Be sure to check with your travel company to ensure that your equipment meets their requirements.
 Plan to have enough oxygen for your entire travel time, plus an extra 20 percent.

 There is no smoking allowed on Amtrak trains.
 If you plan to travel on a train line other than Amtrak, check if they allow smoking.
 If they do, and if you use oxygen, you must stay only in non-smoking areas of the train.